Playing Tug With Your Dog Won’t Make Him Aggressive

 Playing a game of tug of war with your dog is one of the easiest ways to engage in meaningful play with our canine companions.
 It’s great exercise for dog and owner alike, and it’s mentally challenging for our dog.

 Recent studies have found that the more play a dog engages in the less likely he is to exhibit behavioral problems.
+Dogs that engaged in tug with their owners were also found to be more playful and were more likely to come when called.

 There is a growing acceptance among scientists that play is very, very important and the type and frequency of play are a really good indicator of a dog’s quality of life. – Mark Evans former RSPCA chief vet